btk/pre-require/README.md

-# Pre-require
+﻿# Pre-require

-Pre-require is a small global script, which helps you create a module of array objects with required assets from the folder that you direct it to.
+Pre-require is a small global script, which helps you create a module of objects with required assets from the folder that you direct it to.

 This small trick helps you in situations that you might need to use variables while fetching assets.